-Ash puts both the eyes out of a Deadite by gouging them out with his thumbs in Evil Dead.
+Ash puts both the eyes out of a Deadite by gouging them out with his thumbs in The Evil Dead 1981.

 And in Evil Dead 2, an eye pops out of its socket while the head it belongs to is being crushed in a cellar door.
 The crew calls this the "Eyeball... flyball!" moment.